Stamp duty for first time buyers has been abolished for most purchasers.

 A stamp duty holiday has been introduced for purchases of homes in England & Northern Ireland.

 The stamp duty holiday came into immediate effect on 8th July 2020 and is set to end on 31st March 2021.
-The changes to stamp duty were announced by the UK Government on 8th July 2020.
+The change to stamp duty was announced by the UK Government on 8th July 2020.

-The Chancellor Rishi Sunak announced the stamp duty holiday in his summer statement as part of the ecoomic response to the Covid-19 pandemic.
+The Chancellor Rishi Sunak announced the introduction of the stamp duty holiday in his summer statement as part of the economic response to the Covid-19 pandemic.
 The changes to stamp duty are designed to support the housing sector through the crisis.

 The initial threshold for anyone buying a home has increased from £125k to £500k.